tatertots15/BIS15W2023_taguilar/lab2/lab2_hw.md

 10. Use the data matrix to perform one calculation or operation of your interest.

-The mean of all the hot spring temperatures collected
+The mean of all the hot spring temperatures collected.

 ```r
 mean(Hot_spring_matrix)